 The Isle of Skye is one of the country’s most popular tourist destinations and unquestionably one of the most beautiful Scottish islands.

-With breathtaking scenery and rugged landscapes, Skye has easy access to the mainland thanks to the Skye Bridge that spans Loch Alsh.
-Portree, Skye’s main village, has a harbor lined with pastel-colored buildings, perfect for Instagram-able moments.
+With breathtaking scenery and rugged landscapes, Skye has easy access to the mainland of the Scottish Highlands thanks to the Skye Bridge that spans Loch Alsh.
+Portree, Skye’s main village, has a harbour lined with pastel-coloured buildings, perfect for Instagram-able moments.